 However, if you are looking to modify or terminate a joint custody order, the judge may do so if you can show it is in the best interests of the child without showing a substantial change in circumstances.3 Also, if both parents request it, a custody order giving one parent sole custody can be changed to a joint custody agreement if it’s in the child’s best interests.4

 1 See, for example, In re Marriage of Lucio, 161 Cal.App.4th 1068 (2008)

 3 See Ann.Cal.Fam.Code § 3087

 4 See Ann.Cal.Fam.Code § 3088

 Can I change the state where the case is being heard?

 If you move to another state, you may be able to change the state where the custody case is being heard.
 You will have to file a motion in court to ask the judge who is hearing the case to change the state where your case is being heard (which may be called a motion for a change of venue).
-The judge may do so if the child and both parents no longer live in CA or if the child and one parent no longer live in CA and substantial evidence is no longer available in CA concerning the child's care, protection, training, and personal relationships.1
+The judge may do so if the child and both parents no longer live in California or if the child and one parent no longer live in California and substantial evidence is no longer available in California concerning the child’s care, protection, training, and personal relationships.1

 This is often complicated and, as with all custody issues, we recommend that you talk to a lawyer about this.
 To find a lawyer in your area please visit the CA Finding a Lawyer page.